ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/filepermissions.md

 ![Add](Images/permissions/add.PNG)

-In this pane, please type the appropriate user account, in this case "administrator" and select OK.
+In this pane, please type the appropriate user account, in this case `administrator` and select OK.
-You will now be returned to the permissions pane, where you will be able to see your newly added user in the list, Select the administrator entry, and then tick the deny box for the full control permission in the bottom section of the window as below
+You will now be returned to the permissions pane, where you will be able to see your newly added user in the list, Select the `administrator` entry, and then tick the deny box for the full control permission in the bottom section of the window as below
-Notice that this fills all other boxes thus denying any form of access to the file, select ok.
+Notice that this fills all other boxes thus denying any form of access to the file, select OK.

 ![Added](Images/permissions/added.png)

-You will now be returned to the security pane where you will be able to see the administrator entry and the deny permission for your folder as below, select ok to apply the permission.
+You will now be returned to the security pane where you will be able to see the `administrator` entry and the deny permission for your folder as below, select OK to apply the permission.

 ![Administrator](Images/permissions/administrator.png)

-Now that the permission has been added, the Mobius account should be able to access the file, however the administrator account will be denied access as below
+Now that the permission has been added, the `Mobius` account should be able to access the file, however the `administrator` account will be denied access as below

-* Access as user Mobius 1
+* Access as user `Mobius 1`

 ![User = Mobius 1](Images/permissions/asmobiusdatavisible.png)

-* Access as user administrator
+* Access as user `administrator`

 ![User = administrator](Images/permissions/asadminaccessdenied.png)